ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ### Mappings to CCLD

-In the NZGMDB we make use of 3 catergories (A, C and D).
-Below is an image which shows the mapping of each event category to the CCLD method.
+In the NZGMDB we make use of 3 categories (A, C and D).
+Below is an image that shows the mapping of each event category to the CCLD method.

 ![CCLD Mapping](images/ccld_events.png)